Auzek2002/Auzek2002/README.md

 - 👋 Hi, I’m @Auzek2002
-- 👀 I’m interested in Problem solving and AI.
+- 👀 I’m interested in Web Development and AI.
 - 🌱 I’m currently a Computer Science Student
 - 💞️ I’m open to collaborate!
 - 📫 How to reach me: azaanukhan@gmail.com